-syslog()module from the PHP standard library, as well as other messages printed to the standard error stream.
+App Engine maintains a log of messages that your application emits using the `syslog()` function from the PHP standard library, as well as other messages printed to the standard error stream.
 App Engine also records each request in the log.
-Each log level has a fixed buffer size that controls the amount of log information you can access.
+Each log severity level has a fixed buffer size that controls the amount of log information you can access.
 Normally, you use logging features more at lower log levels; thus, the time window is smaller for log events at these levels.
-In the Cloud Platform Console, you can browse your app's logs of the last 90 days.

 Requesting the logs